Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: The e-Closure Principle

 Following \Cref{cor: principle} we will generally think of e-Closure methods in two different ways: as a method returning a full collection $\Rcal_\alpha^{\ER_\F}(\mathbf{E})$ of rejected sets, and as a method returning a single set $\mathbf{R} \in \Rcal_\alpha^{\ER_\F}(\mathbf{E})$, which is often one of the sets with the largest cardinality in $\Rcal_\alpha^{\ER_\F}(\mathbf{E})$.

 Further, once a procedure has been passed through the e-Closure construction, applying the e-Closure construction again will result in the same procedure.
 This is formally defined as follows. \begin{proposition} Let $\mathbf{E}$ be defined from an arbitrary level $\alpha$ $\ER_\F$ controlling procedure $\rejcol$ as in \eqref{eq: max-compat-F}.
-Then, if we construct the e-collection $\mathbf{E}' \coloneqq (\evalue_S')_{S \in 2^{[m]}}$ by applying \eqref{eq: max-compat-F} to $\Rcal_\alpha^{\ER_\F}(\mathbf{E})$, we have that $\mathbf{E}' = \mathbf{E}$. \end{proposition} The proof follows directly from the definition of e-values in \eqref{eq: max-compat-F} and the definition of $\Rcal_\alpha^{\ER_\F}$ in \eqref{eq: e-closure}.
+Then, if we construct the e-collection $\mathbf{E}' \coloneqq (\evalue_S')_{S \in 2^{[m]}}$ by applying \eqref{eq: max-compat-F} to $\Rcal_\alpha^{\ER_\F}(\mathbf{E})$, we have that $\mathbf{E}' = \mathbf{E}$. \end{proposition} The proof follows directly from the definition of e-values in \eqref{eq: max-compat-F} and the definition of $\Rcal_\alpha^{\ER_\F}$ in \eqref{eq: e-closure}. \Cref{thm: circ} shows that the reconstruction in \Cref{thm: e-closure} recovers a given procedure but should not be expected to improve its power directly.
+To obtain a power improvement, one must instead construct stronger or better adapted local e-values, as we do later for $\CeBH$, $\cBY$, and $\cSu$.
+The reconstruction can nevertheless enlarge a classical procedure's collection of simultaneously valid discovery sets, as discussed in \Cref{sec: flexible}.